the-drunk-coder/megra.rs/README.md

 ## Installation

-Currently you still need rustc / cargo (https://doc.rust-lang.org/cargo/) installed !
+Currently you still need `rustc` and `cargo` installed !

+To install this, go to this page: https://www.rust-lang.org/learn/get-started.
+This will guide you to the process of installing the necessary tools for your operating system.

 On Windows, that's a bit annoying because you need some VisualStudio components which might take a lot of space.

-Any version above 1.57 (stable version as of early 2022) should work (last tested with 1.57).
+Any version of Rust above 1.57 (stable version as of early 2022) should work (last tested with 1.57).

 My goal is to provide precompiled binaries later on.